 Image courtesy Aslin Beer Co.

-The creative minds at Aslin Beer Co. are always churning out supremely unique brews all year long, but this winter be sure to swing by their Herndon taproom for this delicious sour ale that is packed to the brim with blueberry and blackberry flavors.
-Milk sugar and vanilla bring in bursts of creamsicle smoothness.
+The creative minds at Aslin Beer Co. are always churning out supremely unique brews all year long, but this winter be sure to swing by their Herndon taproom for Totally Cannon, a delicious sour ale collaboration with Hidden Springs Ale Works.
+Raspberry tart flavor is balanced out nicely from the chocolate and hazelnut and ends with a nice, creamy mouthfeel from the milk sugar.
 Get this tart treat while it lasts - Aslin's unique concoctions never stick around too long!

 Image courtesy Ono Brewing Co.